jmcabo/avgtime/README.md

 you must take into account the standard deviation (or any other confidence interval), and at least make sure that the `Average +/- StdDev` intervals don't overlap.
-   Or, if you are too lazy, just make sure that the minimum time of the 'slow' version, is better than the maximum of the 'fast' version under test.
+   Or, if you are too lazy, **just make sure that the maximum time of the 'fast' version, is better than the minimum of the 'slow' version under test.**

 See, one is not measuring the running time of a program.
 You are actually measuring the interval of running times where it